rabbitmq/rmq-0mq/README.md

 published, and from which published messages are send over the outbound socket.

-(NB: only pubsub is implemented so far).
+(NB: only pubsub and pipeline are implemented so far).